 Your commitment as a mentor:

 GMI partners with university professors to identify hard-working students who are eager to start their careers.
-Students are categorized by major so they can be matched with a mentor in their field when possible.
 Students attend a pre-mentorship orientation and will establish their LinkedIn accounts before the mentorship begins.

 GMI will provide instructions for how to engage with your student.
 Introduce yourself following notification of a match and agree on when to meet for your first session.
 GMI provides email templates to communicate with your student to reduce your time commitment.